Jalen-Allison/-CSharp-CRUD-For-Theater-Website/README.md

 ### Code for the JavaScript to count the numbers of devs.
 ![](images/JSForNum.png)

-## Second task was to create entity model for Rental and CRUD pages.
+## Second task: create entity model for Rental and CRUD pages.
 (BackEnd)
 This required me to create an enity model for the Rental class so that rentals can be saved to the database.
 I created the Rental class along with RentalEqupiment and RentalRoom classes.
 RentalEqupiment and RentalRoom inherits from Rental.
 After that, I created the controller and scoffolded the CRUD pages for it.
 I used the EnitityFramework to create the Index, Edit, Create, Details and Delete pages and added the Layout.cshtml as a layout page.

  ### Code for classes